iskrishnakantpal/potato-leaf-disease-classification/README.md

 If you'd like to improve this project — whether it's fixing bugs, enhancing UI, or expanding features — feel free to contribute by following these steps:

-- 1. Fork this repository
+<pre>1.
+Fork this repository
-- 2. Create a new branch
+2. Create a new branch
-- 3. Commit your changes
+3. Commit your changes
-- 4. Open a pull request
+4. Open a pull request</pre>

 ---